mydnshost/mydnshost-maintenance/README.md

 This container runs various scripts under cron to perform maintenance tasks:

 	- Every 6 Hours:
 		- Database Backups
 		- Bind Zone Backups
 	- Every Hour
 		- Update StatusCake checks
 	- Every Minute
 		- Gather Statistics from bind servers

+The following mounts are required:

+	- /output
+		- The directory to store output from scripts should be mounted in to this directory
+	- /var/run/docker.sock
+		- The docker socket should be mounted into the container
+	- /bind
+		- The bind zone files should be mounted to /bind

 ## Backup DB